 Smart Home Basics

 Let’s begin with the basics.
-On the market right now, the following Smart Home options are commonly employed.
+Right now, the following Smart Home options are commonly employed.
 Their ease of use, installation, and affordable pricing make them a popular Smart Home option.

 Smart Speakers: According to reports, 39 million Americans own a smart speaker.
 Considering all that they are capable of, it is not surprising.
 The capabilities of smart speakers go far beyond just playing music, though they do this well.
 Smart-Home systems can do everything from search the internet to tell you the weather to give you a news briefing and can be used in conjunction with your smart-house system as a whole to act as a central control hub.